apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/handling_migrations.md

 **A:** It's not best to use this option by default.
 If it fails, there must be reason, which would need to be thought through first - meaning that the edge case of failing should be handled when resurecting the actor.
 State should be persisted beforehand.

-**Q: Migrations happen randomly, but by setting Restart on error and then throwing an error in the actor's main process, you can simulate a similar situation.
+**Q: Migrations happen randomly, but by aborting gracefully, you can simulate a similar situation.
 Try this out on the platform and observe what happens.
 What changes occur, and what remains the same for the restarted actor's run?**

 **A:** After aborting or throwing an error mid-process, it manages to start back from where it was upon ressurrection.